 Full Sail's National Society of Collegiate Scholars Chapter Wins Platinum Award

 The group earned Platinum Star status for the second year in a row and was ranked first for social media involvement among other US chapters.

 Full Sail University's National Society of Collegiate Scholars (NSCS) chapter was awarded Platinum Star Status for the second year in a row.
 Additionally, the group also received the distinction of being the highest-ranked chapter for social media involvement among all other NSCS chapters.

 "I am so proud of the Full Sail University NSCS chapter and their Platinum status award.
-Over the years, I have seen hundreds of students accept nominations for this chapter because of their hard work and dedication," says Full Sail's Director of Graduate Studies Heather Torres.
+Over the years, I have seen hundreds of students accept nominations for this chapter because of their hard work and dedication," says Full Sail's Director of Graduate Studies Dr. Heather Dartez.
 "I am especially proud of this group of officers who elevated the reputation and leadership of the chapter under the guidance of their faculty advisor, Niki Bathke.
 Together, they have gone above and beyond to represent Full Sail at the national level."